By: Chris Hansen

 Dahlman’s play this summer with her North Tartan AAU team elevated an already respected and competitive program to a contender for a championship in each and every tournament the team entered.

-Sure North Carolina, Notre Dame and Duke sit atop the class rankings, making the ACC business as usual, but with Vandy’s class in the SEC, Kevin McGuff and Washington making another leap in 2013 polls in the Pac-12 and Joe McKeown’s haul putting a different leader atop the Big Ten in Northwestern, all three being top 10 caliber nationally, perhaps parity is on the way.
+Sure North Carolina, Notre Dame and Duke sit student paper writing service atop the class rankings, making the ACC business as usual, but with Vandy’s class in the SEC, Kevin McGuff and Washington making another leap in 2013 polls in the Pac-12 and Joe McKeown’s haul putting a different leader atop the Big Ten in Northwestern, all three being top 10 caliber nationally, perhaps parity is on the way.

 There are still many elite prospects undecided, which could shake things up, but the contrast against the recent recruiting norms makes this fall season exciting nonetheless.
 And lucky for fans we have a lot more hope than a two-party system this fall.